BryanHogan/bryanhogan-blog-content/blog/south-korea-travel-guide.md

 ![Sunrise view from near Namsan Seoul Tower during News Years](../blog-assets/images/Bryan-Hogan-Blog-South-Korea-New-Years.png)

 The view of the 2024 New Year's sunrise near the Namsan Seoul Tower.

+If you visit Seoul on a very rainy day and want to stay indoors I can recommend the [iPark Mall in Yongsan](https://naver.me/GUwSuJc5), the [Starfield Mall in Gangnam](https://naver.me/xprAqNM7) or the [Starfield mall in Suwon](https://naver.me/xWTnpnqm). *I mention more activities further down.*

 ## Where to stay
 Should you stay in a hotel, hostel, AirBnB or Goshiwon?